We examined our favorite projects from 2021, including a few of our own and a selection from all over the packaging world.

 - Minimal Packaging for Maximum Protection

 It seems that every year, industry experts list sustainable design as one of the next packaging trends.
 At a certain point, the trend becomes the standard.
 Unfortunately, we’re still in a long-term relationship with plastic that doesn’t look to be ending anytime soon.
 It’s complicated.
-But year after year, designers continue to come up with innovative packaging solutions that give us hope.
+But year after year, designers continue to come up with innovative sustainable packaging solutions that give us hope.

 There’s no denying that plastic packaging has in many ways improved our lives.
 We use it to preserve food, protect people from harmful substances, and deliver life-saving medication.
 For example, the ubiquitous orange and white pill bottle.
 It’s hard to imagine this everyday object being made from some material other than plastic.
 But we use 5 billion bottles per year (that’s just the United States!), and most of them don’t get recycled.
 If the packaging helps the user but harms our planet, how effective is the overall design?